ADI-Labs/density/density/Documentation.md

 - Inputs
   - group_id
     - The numerical ID of the router group.
-    - A table of id's will be given to the user when a bad id is provided.
-  - building_id
+  - building_id a.k.a. parent_id
     - The numerical ID of the building.
-    - A table of id's will be given to the user when a bad id is provided.
   - time
   	- Times are in Eastern Standard Time
   	- Please use [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) formatting: `YYYY-MM-DDThh:mm`